This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 The Kim Six Fix has tons of great ideas on how to store board game components.

-My favorite is her use of a dollar store cheese container to store game cards.
+My favorite is her use of a dollar store cheese container to store cards from any game card.

 Check out her other ideas at The Kim Six Fix.